top of page

 Breakfast at the accommodation.

-Relaxation day or optional extra activities: excursion to the Inhambane estuary to look for flamingos and snorkel with seahorses, kayaking, sailing or catamaran trip, visit to the islands in the bay, surfing, kitesurfing and stand-up paddle, quad biking, visits to local villages, guided cultural excursion, massages and relaxation...
+A free day for relaxation or optional additional activities: an excursion to the Inhambane estuary to look for flamingos and snorkel with seahorses, kayaking, sailing on a dhow or catamaran, visiting the islands of the bay, surfing, kitesurfing, stand-up paddleboarding, quad biking, visiting local villages, cultural guided tours, massages, and relaxation.

 IMG_6173.JPG